Why Soda Melts Your Bones

 Research has shown certain herbal teas may even help improve bone density.

-• Dairy-free milk like almond and soy are calcium-rich options that taste great, too.
+Dairy-free milk like almond are calcium-rich options that taste great, too.

 Bone Health and Fracture Healing

-Bone health plays a pivotal role in the process of fracture healing.
-When dealing with a fracture, ensuring your bones receive the necessary nutrients, including the correct vitamin D dose, is essential for a successful recovery.
+Bone health plays a pivotal role in fracture healing.
+Ensure your bones receive the necessary nutrients, including the correct vitamin D dose, when dealing with a fracture.

 Vitamin D is a critical player in this scenario, as it aids calcium absorption and bone mineralization.